-The reality is, 92 percent of New Year’s goals fail by January 15th, which warrants the question: What is going wrong?
+The reality is, most people’s New Year’s resolutions are completely out the window before the end of January, which warrants the question: What is going wrong?
 Why aren’t people following through on their resolutions?
+What can that tell us about how to set better goals all year long?

-There are of course many reasons people don’t stick to their goals.
-However, the main reason is setting the bar too high.
+There are many reasons people don’t stick to their goals.
+But the main reason is that people simply set the bar too high.
 Resolutions like “lose 50 pounds in two weeks” are unattainable, and people give up on their goal completely when results aren’t showing fast enough.

 In business, this is similar to earning $10K one year and expecting to have a 1,000 percent increase in revenue, when in reality there will probably only be a 10 to 15 percent increase (if nothing exponential has changed in your business).
 You need to create realistic expectations for yourself and your business.